Millikin Way Interchange

 @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

 Liberty Township has been one of the fastest growing communities in southwest Ohio over the past 20 years, with a 400% population increase from 1990 to 2010 (9,249 to 37,259 residents, respectively).
-Population is expected to continue to grow, with an anticipated population of 72,000 residents by 2035.
+Population is approximately 44,000 residents according to the 2020 Census data and expected to continue to grow.
 This significant growth has contributed to ongoing residential and commercial development in the Township.
-As a result, local stakeholders have begun the process of exploring potential alternatives to alleviate traffic congestion, improve safety and support future investment and job creation,
+As a result, local stakeholders have begun the process of exploring potential alternatives to alleviate traffic congestion, improve safety and support future investment and job creation.